rquedas/otel4devs/README.md

 # [collector](collector)

-#### If you are looking to make data available as telemetry OR consuming Otel telemetry data, take a look at the tutorials in the collector folder
+#### If you are looking to make data available as telemetry OR consuming Otel telemetry data, take a look at the tutorials in the collector folder.